cr0mll/cyberclopaedia/General/Reconnaissance/OSINT/Tools/recon-ng.md

 ```

 # Workflow
 1. Workspaces - recon-ng organises gathered information into workspaces, which are managed with the `workspaces` command.
+Workspaces are stored in `~/.recon-ng/workspaces`
 	- create a workspace:
 		```bash
 		workspaces create [name]